Nigeria Basketball Federation: Afrobasket 2015 Champions

-Going into the final, the Director-General of the National Sports Commission (NSC), Mallam Al-Hassan Yakmut had confirmed to the NBBF President, that the Vice President, on behalf of the President of the Federal Republic of Nigeria was going to put a call through to the team to wish it good luck on behalf of an expectant nation.
+Going into the final, the Director-General of the National Sports Commission (NSC), Mallam Al-Hassan Yakmut had confirmed to the NBBF president, that the Vice President, on behalf of the President of the Federal Republic of Nigeria was going to put a call through to the team to wish them good luck on behalf of the nation.
 Minutes before the jump-ball in the final, the team received a call from the Vice President, Prof. Yemi Osinbajo, who told the players to believe that they could stop Angola's winning streak and become African champions.

-With that message at the back of their mind, like the tigers they truly are, they went into the game, the initial bravado by the Angolans notwithstanding, clawed their way back, point after point, making the perennial champions look ordinary in the process until they were finally dethroned by a nine-point victory for Nigeria at 74–65.
-Their first in the history of the championship and an Olympic ticket in the kitty.
+Following this message, they went into the game and competed against the Angolans, eventually ending the game by a nine-point victory for Nigeria at 74–65.
+This marked their first victory in the history of the championship.